HIDDEN INVASION

 OLEKSANDR SIROUS

-During the fellowship hosted by the RIXC Center for New Media Culture, Riga, Latvia, the Ukrainian artists Oleksandr Sirous, Dmytro Tentiuk, Danil Siabro will create Decentraland media installation seeking to challenge the centralized systems that suppress individuality and create a monopolistic system of information dissemination through neural networks, discovering the problems of the arrangement of resource and exchange systems and the imperfection of centralization and dependence on one resource or another showed by the full-scale invasion in Ukraine.
+During the fellowship hosted by the RIXC Center for New Media Culture, Riga, Latvia, the Ukrainian artists Oleksandr Sirous, Dmytro Tentiuk, Danil Siabro will create Hidden Invasion media installation seeking to challenge the centralized systems that suppress individuality and create a monopolistic system of information dissemination through neural networks, discovering the problems of the arrangement of resource and exchange systems and the imperfection of centralization and dependence on one resource or another showed by the full-scale invasion in Ukraine.

 Stage One: The Simulation of Societal Personification